For Once in My Life: Tony Bennett

 Also in 1967, Tony Bennett's recording of the song peaked at number 91 on the Billboard Pop Singles chart (number 8 on the Easy Listening survey) and was the title track of his album For Once in My Life.
 "For Once in My Life" remained in Bennett's concert repertoire into the 2000s.
-In 2006 Bennett teamed up with Stevie Wonder to record a ballad tempo version for his Duets: An American Classic album, for which Bennett and Wonder received a Grammy Award for Best Pop Collaboration with Vocals.
+In 2006, Bennett teamed up with Stevie Wonder to record a ballad tempo version for his Duets: An American Classic album, for which Bennett and Wonder received a Grammy Award for Best Pop Collaboration with Vocals.
 Bennett also performed it on the grand finale of the sixth season of American Idol and in the Grammy Award-sponsored tribute Stevie Wonder: Songs in the Key of Life – An All-Star Salute, which aired February 16, 2015, on CBS.

+Frank Sinatra version

+Frank Sinatra's version was released in March 1969, composed by Ron Miller and Orlando Murden, and it was part of his album, My Way.

-Stevie Wonder
+Stevie Wonder version

-Stevie Wonder's version was recorded at about the same time as The Temptations' in the summer of 1967.
+Stevie Wonder's version was recorded at about the same time as the Temptations' in the summer of 1967.
 However, Berry Gordy did not like Wonder's version, an upbeat rendition produced by Henry Cosby.
 Gordy vetoed the single's release, and the recording was shelved.
 Billie Jean Brown, the head of the Motown Quality Control department, finally coerced Gordy into allowing Wonder's version to be released in October 1968.

-Contrary to Gordy's instincts, "For Once in My Life" was a highly successful record, peaking at number-two on both the Billboard Pop Singles and Billboard R&B Singles (it was held off from the number-one spot on each chart by another Motown single Gordy had originally vetoed, Marvin Gaye's "I Heard It Through the Grapevine").
+Contrary to Gordy's instincts, "For Once in My Life" was a highly successful record, peaking at number-two on both the Billboard Pop Singles and Billboard R&B Singles charts (it was held off from the number-one spot on each chart by another Motown single Gordy had originally vetoed, Marvin Gaye's "I Heard It Through the Grapevine").
 "For Once in My Life", issued by Tamla with "Angie Girl" as its B-side, was later included as the title track on Wonder's For Once in My Life album.

-Wonder's version of the track is often singled out by bassists as the greatest example of James Jamerson's playing style, with no two bars of music played alike during the whole song; a completely improvisational line that is both melodic and complementary to Wonder's vocal.
-Background vocals are by The Originals (Freddie Gorman, Walter Gaines, Hank Dixon, C.P.
-Spencer) and The Andantes (Jackie Hicks, Marlene Barrow, Louvain Demps), and instrumentation by The Funk Brothers.
+Wonder's version of the track is often singled out by bassists as one of the greatest examples of James Jamerson's playing style, with no two bars of music played alike during the whole song; a completely improvisational line that is both melodic and complementary to Wonder's vocal.
+Background vocals are by the Originals (Freddie Gorman, Walter Gaines, Hank Dixon, C.P.
+Spencer) and the Andantes (Jackie Hicks, Marlene Barrow, Louvain Demps), with instrumentation by the Funk Brothers.